TiborVoelcker/Messenger/README.md

 # Messenger
-A (badly) encrypted messenger for two parties.
+A self encrypted messenger for two parties.
 Just a project for learning purposes.

 ---